Yoga of Energy Flow 200-Hour Yoga Teacher Training

 Chip Hartranft’s work bridges the traditions of yoga and Buddhism.
 He is the founding director of The Arlington Center, uniting yoga and dharma practice, and has taught an integration of yoga movement and meditation in the Boston area since 1978.
 Chip is the yoga philosophy teacher in the Yoga of Energy Flow 200-Hour Teacher Training.

-An independent scholar of early Indian Buddhism and yoga, Chip is the author of The Yoga-Sutra of Patañjali: A New Translation with Commentary (Shambhala Publications), and the forthcoming How The Buddha Taught Meditation.
+An independent scholar of early Indian Buddhism and yoga, Chip is the author of The Yoga-Sutra of Patañjali: A New Translation with Commentary (Shambhala Publications), and teaches at Lesley University.

 Karen Ring completed her 200-hour yoga teacher training with Frog Lotus Yoga International, and went on to receive certifications in health related coaching, nutrition, and Thai Yoga Massage.
 She has taught in numerous yoga teacher trainings in the US, Costa Rica, Spain, Thailand and Bali, and is the anatomy teacher in the Yoga of Energy Flow 200-Hour Teacher Training.